Subscribe to stay updated

 The government is mainly focusing on the big end of town.

-They have therefore stipulated that companies using less than 10 tonnes of plastic packaging per year will be spared from paying the tax.
+They have therefore stipulated that manufacturers or importers dealing in less than 10 tonnes of plastic packaging over a 12-month period will be spared from paying the tax.

 The tax will not apply to durable and multi-use plastic packaging, such as food delivery containers or catering platter trays.